-Almost everyone has faced a situation where projects didn’t go as they had planned.
+Almost everyone has faced a situation where projects didn’t go as planned.
 It’s OK to share your unpleasant experiences related to the UX design position.
 There are no right or wrong answers as the interviewer intends to see your problem-solving skills and how you stay calm under pressure.

 Answering this question honestly and providing the real cases shows that you’re a humble person.
-You’re willing to admit mistakes and change your ideas when you realize that you were on the wrong track.
+You’re willing to admit mistakes and change your ideas when you realise that you were on the wrong track.

 Remember that acknowledging failures won’t be a downside for your interview.
 Instead, the employer will value you more if you can portray yourself as someone who can move together and fix any issues with the team.

 So, articulate your troubles, and don’t be afraid to show your mistakes!

 What are apps and websites designs that you love?

 Telling your interviewer about your favourite apps and websites will show them how you appreciate other artists’ works.
 Other than that, it will also demonstrate the way you approach the UX design principles.

 They want to see if you understand what it takes to make a product successful.
 You can explain why some websites and apps’ designs caught your attention.